ertanyildiz/DotNetCoreKafkaConsumer/README.md

 ### Testing

--Run project or if you want to test it on Linux then Copy **netcoreapp3.0.zip** zip to your computer, unzip and go to folder on your terminal and then run the command
+- Run project or if you want to test it on Linux then Copy **netcoreapp3.0.zip** zip to your computer, unzip and go to folder on your terminal and then run the command

 	> `dotnet DotNetCoreKafkaConsumer.dll`